espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 **Function:**

-Configure the data length in the normal transmission mode.
+Set the data length in the normal transmission mode.

 **Command:**